-- Why is GDPR important to your business?
+- What is GDPR and why is it important to your business?

 - How GDPR and CRM can support your journey to compliance

 - 3 CRM features to look for to help you manage customer data better

 The new EU privacy regulation called the General Data Protection Regulation (GDPR) has now came into effect.

 With it, it imposes strict requirements on the way businesses collect, store and manage personal data.